Hecmatyar/leiten-zustand/README.md

 ### Small Example

-Let's create some fake example: load some data and then change it.
+Let's create some fake example - load data and then change it.

 #### Pure zustand